sideos/sideos-did-method/README.md

 There are 2 options for the deactivation.

-Option 1 is to perform an update with an status indicating the DID Document and the respective DID are invalid from a certain point in time on.
+Option 1 is to perform an update with a status indicating the DID Document and the respective DID are invalid from a certain point in time on.
 This is applied for immutable ledgers, e.g. blockchain ledgers.

 Option 2 is to perform a deletion event and delete or deactivate access to the data record on the ledger, e.g. dropping decryption keys or deleting the record.
 This is applied to mutable ledgers or ledgers with encrypted records, which cannot be read without the respective decryption key.